Valentin Gaft

 Valentin Iosifovich Gaft (Валенти́н Ио́сифович Гафт; 2 September 1935 – 12 December 2020) was a Soviet and Russian actor.
-He was People's Artist of the RSFSR (1984).
+He was a People's Artist of the RSFSR (1984).

 Biography

 Early life and education

-Gaft was born in Moscow to Jewish parents and sister, Iosif Ruvimovich Gaft (1907–1969), a lawyer, and Gita Davydovna Gaft (1908–1993).
-Rima Iosifovna Gaft-Shtrom (1930-2021).
-The family moved to Moscow from Poltava, Ukraine.
+Gaft was born in Moscow to Jewish parents, Iosif Ruvimovich Gaft (1907–1969), a lawyer, and Gita Davydovna Gaft (1908–1993).
+He had a sister, Rima Iosifovna Gaft-Shtrom (1930–2021).
+The family moved to Moscow from Poltava, Ukraine or Pryluky, Ukraine.
 During World War II Iosif Gaft served in the Red Army finishing with the rank of Major.

 Gaft took a great interest in theater while in school and took part in the school theater amateur performance.
 He graduated from the School-Studio at the Moscow Art Theatre (1953–1957).
 Among the students of the same course were future popular actors Oleg Tabakov and Maya Menglet.

 Theatre

 After graduating Gaft worked for a number of theaters including the Mossovet Theatre, Lenkom Theatre (under famous director Anatoly Efros) and Theater of Satire.
 In 1969 he started to work for the Sovremennik Theatre and worked there until 2019.